Fracking:

 See ANGA's rebuttal of Josh Fox's Gasland.

-American Association of Petroleum Geologists, American Association of Petroleum Geologists .
-American Association of Petroleum Geologists.
-(2010)
+American Association of Petroleum Geologists, American Association of Petroleum Geologists , American Association of Petroleum Geologists, (2010)

 The membership of American Association of Petroleum Geologists (AAPG) includes geologists, geophysicists, CEOs, managers, consultants, students and academicians.
 The purpose of the organization is to foster scientific research, advance the science of geology, promote technology and inspire high professional conduct.

-American Association of Professional Landmen (AAPL), American Association of Professional Landmen(AAPL) .
-America's Landmen.
-(2010)
+American Association of Professional Landmen (AAPL), American Association of Professional Landmen(AAPL) , America's Landmen, (2010)

 Landmen constitute the business side of the oil and gas and mineral exploration and production team.
 "The American Association of Professional Landmen is a voluntary international professional organization that unites approximately 12,000 landmen and land-related persons through professional development and service."

-American Petroleum Institute, American Petroleum Institute .
-API.
-(2010)
+American Petroleum Institute, American Petroleum Institute , API, (2010)

 API Logo